brycehills/Data-Analytics-Pipeline/README.md

 ---

 ### Problem 7: Data Visualization.
-Here you are asked to create some histograms (graphs), by writing a python script that first runs a query, then produces a graph using the result of the query.
+* Here you are asked to create some histograms (graphs), by writing a python script that first runs a query, then produces a graph using the result of the query.

-Construct two histograms: the histogram of the number of collaborators, and the histogram of the number of publications.
+ * Construct two histograms: the histogram of the number of collaborators, and the histogram of the number of publications.
 The first histograph will have these axes:

-the X axis is a number X=1,2,3,... the Y axis represents the number of authors with X collaborators: Y(0)= number of authors with 0 collaborators, Y(1) = number of authors with 1 collaborator, etc
+  * the X axis is a number X=1,2,3,...
+  * the Y axis represents the number of authors with X collaborators: Y(0)= number of authors with 0 collaborators, Y(1) = number of authors with 1 collaborator, etc
-Similarly for the second histogram.
+  * Similarly for the second histogram.
 Try using a log scale, or a log-log scale, and choose the most appropriate.
 Feel free to produce a very nice graph (not necessarily a histogram).

-Resources:
+* Resources:

-Accessing postgres from python tutorial (Links to an external site.); see also pythonpsql.py in the starter code Plotpy library (Links to an external site.)
+* Accessing postgres from python tutorial (Links to an external site.); see also pythonpsql.py in the starter code Plotpy library (Links to an external site.)
 Turn in a file graph.py and the output it generated in a file graph.pdf

-Submitting your assignment
-You may submit your code multiple times; we will use the latest version you submit that arrives before the deadline.
-Put all your files(pubER.pdf, createPubSchema.sql, solution.sql, importPubData.sql, graph.py, graph.pdf) in a zipfile and upload to Canvas.